1st Submarine Flotilla (Sweden)

-The 1st Submarine Flotilla (Första ubåtsflottiljen, 1. ubflj) is a submarine unit of the Swedish Navy, established in 1901 and based at the Karlskrona Naval Base within the Karlskrona Garrison in Karlskrona, Blekinge County.
+The 1st Submarine Flotilla (Första ubåtsflottiljen, 1. ubflj) is a submarine unit of the Swedish Fleet, established in 1901 and based at the Karlskrona Naval Base within the Karlskrona Garrison in Karlskrona, Blekinge County.
 The flotilla shares its location with the 3rd Naval Warfare Flotilla.

 History

 The first form of the flotilla was established in 1904 as unit subordinate to the Coastal Fleet, following the creation of the Swedish Navy's submarine force with the arrival of its first submarine, Hajen.
 In 1918 the unit was formally named the 1st Submarine Division (1. undervattensbåtsdivisionen).
 By 1934, it had expanded into a three-division unit, now named the Submarine Department (Ubåtsavdelningen).
 In 1951, the unit was assigned its current name, and was part of the Coastal Fleet as the 1st Submarine Flotilla.
 During the 1970s, the Navy Diving School (Flottans dykarskola) was added to the flotilla, which later formed the Diving Division (Dykdivisionen), which included submarine rescue ships.

 On 1 July 1994, the flotilla was organized as the First Submarine Department (Första ubåtsavdelningen, 1.
 UbA).
 This was due to all units within the Swedish Armed Forces being cadre-organized and receiving permanent structures.
 On 1 January 1998, the flotilla was given its current name, the 1st Submarine Flotilla (Första ubåtsflottiljen, 1. ubflj).
 According to the Defence Act of 2004, it was decided that the flotilla and its staff would be relocated from Hårsfjärden to Karlskrona.
 As of 1 January 2005, the flotilla has been based at the Karlskrona Naval Base.